 Just children’s for now, but we hope to call for the abolishment of VAT on sunscreen for adults in the future too.

 How will you know which children are receiving free school meals and qualify?

-We’ll be donating directly to schools and via food banks; we’re working very closely with local councils and the government to ensure the sun creams go to those in need.
+We donate directly to schools and via supporting charities; we’re working very closely with local organisations, councils and the government to ensure our sunscreen go to those in need.

 Is the plastic made from recycled materials and is it recyclable?